FreedomIntelligence/MTalk-Bench/README.md

 ## Contents
 - Benchmark focusing on text information
-- Benchmark focusing on ambient sound and paralinguistic information
+- Benchmark focusing on ambient sound, paralinguistic information, and robustness

+## Benchmark focusing on text information

+## Benchmark focusing on ambient sound, paralinguistic information, and robustness